 Ertuğrul is the father of Osman, founder of the Ottoman empire and is regarded by the Turks as the father of Turkey.
 The series is a historical fiction action-adventure based on their legend, dated in the 13th century.
 It’s often compared to the Muslim version of Game of Thrones.
 Ertugrul and his tribe have to fight against the invasion of Mongols, Knights Templars, and Byzantine commanders and establish a homeland in their new land, which is now Turkey.

 The show is much loved by Muslims around the world, including in the West, primarily because of its a Muslim hero with Islamic values, trying to establish a Muslim homeland.
 It is his love for Islam, and battles against religious enemies and tyrants make his struggles admirable.
 There are five seasons altogether which ended this year and the series is set to continue with Diriliş: Osman, his son and founder of the Ottoman caliphate.
+For facts about the characters in the continuation of the Ertugrul series, his son Osman, in Kuruluş Osman, you can read about the historical characters here.

 2 – Payitaht: Abdülhamid (The Last Emperor)